Jordan-Finlay/stone_henge/README.md

 All the links and signup page work correctly and as intended.
 I did have a bug with my footer's links not opening correctly on a new page but this has since been fixed.

+- Firefox
+  - Mainpage - Works as intended
+  - Eventspage - Works as intended
+  - gallerypage - Works as intended
+  - signup page - Works as intended

+- Chrome
+  - Mainpage - Works as intended
+  - Eventspage - Works as intended
+  - gallerypage - Works as intended
+  - signup page - Works as intended

+- Microsoft edge
+  - Mainpage - Works as intended
+  - Eventspage - Works as intended
+  - gallerypage - Works as intended
+  - signup page - Works as intended

+### Mobile testing

-- Firefox                               - Firefox (mobile)
+- Firefox (mobile)
-  - Mainpage - Works as intended          - Mainpage - Works as intended
+  - Mainpage - Works as intended
-  - Eventspage - Works as intended        - Eventspage - Works as intended
+  - Eventspage - Works as intended
-  - gallerypage - Works as intended       - gallerypage - Works as intended
+  - gallerypage - Works as intended
-  - signup page - Works as intended       - signup page - Works as intended
+  - signup page - Works as intended

-- Chrome                                - Chrome (mobile)
+- Chrome (mobile)
-  - Mainpage - Works as intended          - Mainpage - Works as intended
+  - Mainpage - Works as intended
-  - Eventspage - Works as intended        - Eventspage - Works as intended
+  - Eventspage - Works as intended
-  - gallerypage - Works as intended       - gallerypage - Works as intended
+  - gallerypage - Works as intended
-  - signup page - Works as intended       - signup page - Works as intended
+  - signup page - Works as intended

-- Microsoft edge                        - Microsoft edge (mobile)
+- Microsoft edge (mobile)
-  - Mainpage - Works as intended          - Mainpage - Works as intended
+  - Mainpage - Works as intended
-  - Eventspage - Works as intended        - Eventspage - Works as intended
+  - Eventspage - Works as intended
-  - gallerypage - Works as intended       - gallerypage - Works as intended
+  - gallerypage - Works as intended
-  - signup page - Works as intended       - signup page - Works as intended
+  - signup page - Works as intended

 ## Validator Testing